MartinPetkov/GCTF2021BeginnersQuestWriteups/13-net-noise-on-the-wire/README.md

 HTTP/1.1 200 OK\r\n
 ```

 So they fetched a zip file with the flag.
 Let's extract the bytes and treat them like a zip file.
-In Wireshark, you can do this by right-clicking (or two-finger clicking) the the "Media Type" at the bottom of the second packet and choosing "Export Packet Bytes...".
+In Wireshark, you can do this by opening the context menu, going to "Media Type" at the bottom of the second packet, and choosing "Export Packet Bytes...".
 Let's try to unzip it.

 ```sh
 $ file flag.bin